-Our Heritage Room houses a collection of Genealogy and Local History resources.
-Books are available on local family histories; county histories with an emphasis on Thomas County; general genealogy subjects and on southeastern states; periodicals; local high school year books city directories from 1946 and a lateral file collection containing local history are available.
+Our private Heritage Room houses a collection of genealogy and local history resources.
+Books are available on local family histories; county histories with an emphasis on Thomas County; periodicals; local high school yearbooks; city directories from 1946; a lateral file collection containing local history and more.

-A state of the art Microfilm reader/printer is available to view the counties census and Thomasville newspapers from 1861-2012; 2011 partial, with hard copies available from 2011 to present.
+A state of the art Microfilm reader/printer is available to view the counties census and Thomasville newspapers from 1861-2012 and 2011 partial.
+Hard copies available from 2011 to the present.

-TCPLS is also a Family Search Affiliate Library, which provides access to a collection of over 700,000 microfiche genealogical records available for rent and viewable here in the library.
+TCPLS is also a Family Search Affiliate Library, which provides access to a collection of over 700,000 microfiche genealogical records available for rent and viewable here at the library.